lukasn9/BrainRotLang/README.md

 ---

 ## 1. Installation
 Installation is very simple.
-Just copy the `translator.py` script into your project folder.
+Just copy the `translator.py` and `syntax.json` files into your project folder.

 ---